mbaumer/us_hep_funding/docs/_states/OK.md

 [Back to top](#top)
 ## OK-01 -- Rep. Jim Bridenstine (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OK-01)
 ### Committees
+Jim Bridenstine is the #7 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Jim Bridenstine is the #8 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants